DataDog/documentation/content/en/dynamic_instrumentation/how-it-works.md

 ## Overview

-Dynamic instrumentation allows you to add probes to your production systems at any point in your code, even in third-party libraries.
+Dynamic instrumentation allows you to add probes to your production systems at any location in your application's code, including third-party libraries.
 Dynamic Instrumentation has low overhead and is guaranteed to have no side effects on your system.

 ## Probe types

-You can create *snapshot probes* and *metric probes*.
+You can create *log probes* and *metric probes*.

-### Snapshot probes
+### Log probes

-Snapshot probes capture the context of a method or line, including:
+Log probes are enabled by default on all service instances that match the desired environment and version.
+They are rate limited to 5000 logs/s.

+If you enable `Capture method parameters and local variables` on the log probe, Dynamic Instrumentation will add the following data to the log event:
-  - **Method arguments**, **local variables**, and **fields**, with the following limits:
+  - **Method arguments**, **local variables**, and **fields**, with the following limits by default:
-    - Three levels deep of class objects.
+    - Follow references three levels deep (configurable in the UI).
     - The first 100 items inside collections.
-    - 255 characters for string values.
+    - The first 255 characters for string values.
-    - 20 collected fields in an object.
+    - 20 fields inside objects.
 Static fields are not collected.
   - Call **stack trace**.
   - Caught and uncaught **exceptions**.

-Snapshot probes are rate limited to one snapshot per second.
+Since capturing snapshots is a more performance intensive operation, by default it is only enabled on one instance of your service that matches the desired environment and version.
+Probes with snapshot capture are rate limited to execute once every second.

 **Note**: The capture limits are configurable and subject to change while Dynamic Instrumentation is in beta.

 ### Metric probes

-Metric probes generate a dynamic metric.
-They use any argument, local variable, or field as a metric value.
-Metric probes are not rate limited and are invoked every time the method or line is invoked.
+Metric probes are enabled by default on all service instances that match the desired environment and version.
+Metric probes are not rate limited and execute every time the method or line is invoked.

-Dynamic metric probes support the following metric types:
+Dynamic Instrumentation metric probes support the following metric types:

 - [**Count**][1]: Counts how many times a given method or line is executed.
-Can be combined with [metric expressions](#metric-expressions) to count the values of a variable.
+Can be combined with [metric expressions](#dynamic-Instrumentation-expression-language) to use the value of a variable to increment the count.
 - [**Gauge**][2]: Generates a gauge based on the last value of a variable.
-This metric requires a [metric expression](#metric-expressions).
+This metric requires a [metric expression](#dynamic-Instrumentation-expression-language).
 - [**Histogram**][3]: Generates a statistical distribution of a variable.
-This metric requires a [metric expression](#metric-expressions).
+This metric requires a [metric expression](#dynamic-Instrumentation-expression-language).

-#### Metric expressions
+#### Dynamic Instrumentation expression language

+The dynamic instrumentation expression language is used in log message templates, metric expressions and probe conditions.

-Metric expression can be use generate dynamic metrics.
-For example, you can create an histogram for the size of a file by using a reference expression like `#file.content.size`.
+For example, you can create a histogram from the size of a collection using `count(myCollection)` as the metric expression.
+Metric expressions must evaluate to a number.

-The first part of the reference expression is a prefix that indicates the variable source:

-- `.` (period) - to access fields of the local class
-- `#` (hash) - to access local variables
-- `^` (caret) - to access method arguments

-You can use multiple reference segments to access inner fields.
-Metric expressions can only access fields (public or private) of an object.
-If the field in a reference expression doesn't exists or returns null, the reference path terminates.
+In log templates, expressions are delimited from the static parts of the template with brackets, for example: `User name {user.name}`.
+Log template expressions can evaluate to any value.
+If evaluating the expression fails, it will be replaced with `UNDEFINED`.

+Probe conditions must evaluate to a boolean, for example: `startsWith(user.name, "abc")`, `len(str) > 20` or `a == b`.

 [1]: /metrics/types/?tab=count#metric-types
 [2]: /metrics/types/?tab=gauge#metric-types